Cluster headache: Triptans

 The other primarily recommended treatment of acute attacks is subcutaneous or intranasal sumatriptan.
 Sumatriptan and zolmitriptan have both been shown to improve symptoms during an attack with sumatriptan being superior.
 Because of the vasoconstrictive side-effect of triptans, they may be contraindicated in people with ischemic heart disease.
 The vasoconstrictor ergot compounds may be useful, but have not been well studied in acute attacks.

 Opioids

 The use of opioid medication in management of cluster headache is not recommended and may make headache syndromes worse.
 Long-term opioid use is associated with well known dependency, addiction, and withdrawal syndromes.
 Prescription of opioid medication may additionally lead to further delay in differential diagnosis, undertreatment, and mismanagement.

 Other

 Intranasal lidocaine (sprayed in the ipsilateral nostril) may be an effective treatment with patient resistant to more conventional treatment.

 Octreotide administered subcutaneously has been demonstrated to be more effective than placebo for the treatment of acute attacks.

 Sub-occipital steroid injections have shown benefit and are recommended for use as a transitional therapy to provide temporary headache relief as more long term prophylactic therapies are instituted.

+A 2024 research found that exercise could relieve CH pain for significant percentage of people.